Equal Pay In NZ

 Radio New Zealand

 The first legislation in NZ to regulate factory employment was the Employment of Females Act of 1873 which dealt with hours of work, holidays, sanitation, and ventilation, but was inadequately enforced.
 In 1881 the Employment of Females and Others Act placed further restriction on hours of work and provided for overtime to be paid at penal rates, but also lacked adequate enforcement.
 A Royal Commission (1890) set up to inquire into allegations of sweated labour found a considerable number of cases of exploitation of workers, such as girls working 18 hours a day for 7 shillings to 8 shillings a week.
 The Factories Act 1891 was passed and in the first months of operation, inspectors required improvements and alterations in 913 factories.
 It was replaced by the Factories Act 1894; then the Factories Act 1946 which provided for a maximum of a 40 hour week in any factory and an 8 hour day (excluding a meal break).
-(See An encyclopaedia of New Zealand 1966)
+(See: Woods, Noel Spencer (1966): Labour, Department of: Control of Working conditions, An encyclopaedia of New Zealand, p.7)

 1892: Factory workers sweating – long and poorly paid hours of work in substandard conditions, or as outworkers